PeptideFox

 • Likely meaning: The driver may be mast-cell-mediated, systemic, or upstream of NF-κB rather than dermal-local.

-• Move: Consider mast-cell-targeted work, gut-axis evaluation, or clinical workup.
-Do not dose-escalate KLOW.
+• Move: The next layer is mast-cell-targeted work, gut-axis evaluation, or clinical workup, not a dose-escalated KLOW.

 Results are weak across the board